 Online shops have the full spectrum of types from outdoor and greenhouse, to indoor and even hydroponic.
 There are basically three tiers: bottom, middle, and top-shelf.
 Practically just like in dispensaries.

-With all that said, ugly flower does not always mean bad flower or that you got robbed.
+With all that said, ugly does not always mean that you got robbed.
 As long as it was sold correctly.
 It’s one thing if you paid $30 for an eighth of some Sour Diesel that looked like downtown brown; that’s relatively easy to get over.
 But if you paid $100 or more for an ounce of it, then you should be Adam Sandler mad!
 There’s nothing wrong with buying cheap cannabis when you are intending to do so, just make sure you’re not paying primo prices for it.

 There’s practically no limit to the weight you can buy online.
 Presumably, most customers stick to common weights like grams to ounces.
 These ranges should give a good ball park of prices across a wide array of sites: